appserver-io/appserver/_tuts/my-first-webapp.md

 ## Preparations

 At first we have to switch to *dev mode* in our local appserver.io installation.
-This will set the correct filesystem permissions for your user account and also let the appserver process itself run as your user which it a lot easier for local development.
+This will set the correct filesystem permissions for your user account and also let the appserver process itself run as current user which makes it a lot easier for local development.

 ```bash
 sudo /opt/appserver/server.php -s dev
 # Should return: Setup for mode 'dev' done successfully!
 ```